 Urban areas especially need more places for bees to thrive.
 Homes without a garden or outside area can help by planting a window box with pollinator friendly herbs or flowers.

-Urbee sells a selection of organically grown plants and herbs at events This year we are growing a selection of annual and perennial plants.
-We aim to grow different plants which will provide nectar and pollen most of the year round as different bees are active throughout the year.
+Urbee sells a selection of plants, herbs and wildflowers.
+We aim to grow different plants which will provide nectar and pollen most of the year round as different bees and pollinators are active throughout the year.